 Years 12 and 13: The department offers both Maths and Further Maths at KS5.
 The department also teaches GCSE re-sit courses.
 All pupils follow the EDEXCEL course.
-All students studying Maths or Further Maths in Year 12 and 13 are timetabled for 5 hours in lessons.
+All students studying Maths in Year 12 and 13 are timetabled for 5 hours in lessons.
 Further Maths is offered to exceptional candidates as an AS qualification in year 12.

 The department has full sets of textbooks that are tailored to the needs of the pupils.
 As well as these, all pupils are encouraged to purchase appropriate workbooks and revision guides.